Willy Loman: Family

 Willy's marriage to his wife Linda is described as "symbolic".
 Linda is a devoted wife who understands her husband's needs, dreams and shortcomings.
 Linda has emotional scenes as she attempts to manage Willy's emotional collapse and deals with her two adult sons, who have both wasted their lives following the easy road of pursuing popularity, as guided by their father.
 She breaks down as she confides in her sons about Willy's disintegration and reveals that he has attempted suicide before.

 Willy has always made the point to his sons that being popular and having contacts is the key to success.
 His older, less successful son, Biff, causes "old hopes and boiling resentments" to return by visiting home after losing yet another job.
 Biff and Willy love each other, but do not get along; Biff resents Willy for insisting he pursue a life he doesn't want, while Willy thinks Biff has failed on purpose to spite him.
 Their relationship is the emotional lynchpin of the production.
 Biff attempts to help his father see what has become of him.
 In the end, Biff decides that he must force his father to see the truth rather than his fanciful images, for his own good, regardless of its toll on his father.
 This is the emotional climax of the show as he bares his soul, saying, "Pop, I'm nothing!
 I'm nothing, Pop!
 Can't you understand that?
 There's no spite in it any more.
 I'm just what I am, that's all."
 At Willy's funeral, Biff states that "He had the wrong dreams...He never knew who he was."

 Although Willy's younger son, Happy, is self-absorbed, he attempts to humor his father.
-He views his Uncle Ben (his father's dead brother) as his role model rather than his father because Ben went out to the world as a teenager and was rich by the age of 21.
+He views his Uncle Ben (Willy’s dead brother) as his role model rather than his father because Ben went out to the world as a teenager and was rich by the age of 21.
 He repeatedly reminds Willy of this.
 In the end, he is determined to not only adopt his father's dream (even when it killed him), but to surpass him as he states "It's the only dream you can have—to come out No. 1 man."

 Besides interacting with his wife and his sons, Willy spends much time during the play in fantasy conversations with his long-dead brother Ben, whom Willy still idolizes, calling on him for guidance, for instance, when he is fired from his job.
 Toward the end of the play—when Willy has dreamed up a scheme to kill himself so that Biff can receive the money from his insurance policy and finally become successful—he "debates" the merits of his plan with Ben, finally deciding to go ahead with it after Ben (in his mind) comes to agree with him that it's a good idea.